The Farewell is writer-director Lulu Wang’s second feature, and it’s a funny, bracing, tender and profoundly moving film.

 “Sexy but poor” is how Billi (Awkwafina) describes herself half-jokingly to her mother, visiting her parents while trying to avoid the apartment she always owes rent on.
 Her parents also live in New York, the whole family having come over from China 25 years ago when Billi was six.

-Now they have to go back – ostensibly for a family wedding, but really it’s an excuse to get the family together to spend time with, and say goodbye to, Billi’s grandmother Nai Nai (Shuzhen Zhou), who is dying of cancer but doesn’t know it.
+Now they have to go back – ostensibly for a family wedding, but really it’s an excuse to get the family together to spend time with, and say goodbye to, Billi’s grandmother Nai Nai (Zhao Shuzhen), who is dying of cancer but doesn’t know it.

 Tackling family, death, and generational differences from a Chinese-American perspective, The Farewell is also a paen to families and what holds them together, whatever your viewpoint on whether Nai Nai should or shouldn’t be told about her illness.